draliceviolett/Scriptor-Jekyll-Theme/_posts/2021-03-10-blog-tour-comeback.md

 **This post is part of a blog tour organised by [damppebbles](https://damppebbles.com/).
 I received a free copy of the book in return for an honest review.**

-> Genie has everything – a BRIT award, a singing career, the attention of the press and Oliver Fox, a pretty boy who looks good on her arm.
+> "Genie has everything – a BRIT award, a singing career, the attention of the press and Oliver Fox, a pretty boy who looks good on her arm.

 > "Until he dies.